Skip to content

 Your email address will not be published.
 Required fields are marked *

-Top Solar Picks Logo FAQs
+Solar FAQs

 How do solar panels work?

 Solar panels convert sunlight into electricity using photovoltaic (PV) cells.
-Sunlight hitting the cells produces direct current (DC) electricity, which is converted to alternating current (AC) by an inverter to power your home or office.
+The electricity is converted by an inverter into usable power for homes and businesses.

 How long do solar panels last?